testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic`

 :white_check_mark:  **Do:** Typically one wishes to define *default* responses to HTTP requests and might need to override with custom behaviour for specific tests.
 Define the default HTTP responses inside the hook that is executed before each test (Jest - beforeEach, Mocha - before), clean-up after every test.
 Why?
-This way, every test will start with a clean slate.
-Often tests override some request`s behaviour, without cleaning-up and redefining the responses, the next tests will face the same behaviour and are likely to get confused.
+This way, every test will face the default behaviour and not some custom and surprising behaviour that was defined by previous test.
+This will heart the performance sin

 Downside - This of course will cost some performance, we measured 1ms